gustavoleiteluz-ux/legal-cdr-zotero-automation/README.md

 Daily automation for Zotero Group Library **6614701**.
 The monitor searches OpenAlex and Crossref, deduplicates results, uses `00 — New Publications` as a temporary inbox, and then classifies each inbox record into every applicable thematic collection.

+The search is not limited to open-access literature.
+Both open and closed-access records are retained.
+When a DOI is available, the Zotero URL points to the DOI resolver and therefore to the official journal landing page; the monitor never attempts to bypass a paywall or download a restricted PDF.
+Records are tagged `access:open`, `access:closed`, or `access:unknown`.

 Records that do not meet the marine-CDR relevance threshold are removed from the inbox and placed in `90 — Excluded or Tangential`.
 Relevant records are also placed in `01 — Review Queue`. `12 — Reviewed and Approved` remains exclusively under human editorial control.

 ## Classification safeguards